 Is that a trick question, you ask?

-Yes and no. We can all come up with the typical reasons that professional development is important; and of course, one of them is that a certain level of it is required.
+Yes and no. We can all come up with the typical reasons that professional development for teachers is important; and of course, one of them is that a certain level of it is required.
 But when you go deeper, what are the driving forces behind the best practices in professional development?

 In a 2017 report on what constitutes effective professional development, the Learning Policy Institute reviewed 35 studies that met their methodological criteria that linked the practice with student outcomes.